5 Theories About Amelia Earhart's Disappearance

 In 2009, Wally Earhart, Amelia Earhart’s fourth cousin, corroborated these claims.
 According to him, his relative succumbed to dysentery, and Noonan was beheaded by the Japanese.
 (Wally Earhart declined to name his sources, so this premise is hearsay until proven otherwise.)

-Recently, Parker Hannafin Corporation, a motion control technologies company, funded search efforts in the Marshall Islands, where search and salvage nonprofit Amelia Research, Inc. had found pieces of metal believed to have come from Earhart’s plane following its crash.
+In 2015, Parker Hannifin Corporation, a motion control technologies company, funded search efforts in the Marshall Islands, where search and salvage nonprofit Amelia Research, Inc. had found pieces of metal believed to have come from Earhart’s plane following its crash.
 The results of the expedition haven't been announced.

 Some people believe that Earhart and Noonan, unable to locate Howland Island, searched for another island to land on.
 The duo ended up making it to Nikumaroro (also known as Gardner Island) in the Pacific republic of Kiribati, which lies some 350 miles southeast of Howland.
 There, they radioed distress calls for days until their plane was swept away by the tide.
 Earhart (and presumably Noonan) both died as castaways.

 The leading proponents of this theory are the members of a nonprofit group called the International Group for Historic Aircraft Recovery (TIGHAR).
-Led by executive director Richard Gillespie, they've spent decades investigating Earhart’s last flight, and have traveled to Nikumaroro Island multiple times since 1989.
+Founded executive director Richard Gillespie and his wife, Pat, they've spent decades investigating Earhart’s last flight, and have traveled to Nikumaroro Island multiple times since 1989.
 Their expeditions have uncovered artifacts including leather shoe parts, fragments of a jar that may have been freckle cream (Earhart had freckles), and Plexiglas and aluminum fragments.

 These arguments haven't stopped Billings and other believers from trying to prove their theory: In 2012, they launched a crowdfunding campaign to fund an expedition to search New Britain's jungles for the downed aircraft, but it didn't meet its goal amount.